 Decreasing Social Media Use

-According to the Digital 2020 Global Digital Overview the average internet user spends approximately 6 hours and 43 minutes online each day.
+According to the Digital 2021 Global Digital Overview the average Canadian internet user spends approximately 6 hours and 26 minutes online each day, with 1 hour and 46 minutes of this time being focused solely on social media.
 There are also many studies that show a significant reduction in anxiety, depression, loneliness and sleep problems with decreased social media use.
 With so many of us spending a large portion of our day online, it is essential that we that we look at how this usage impacts our mental health.

 Without completely stopping your social media use all together, there are many tips that you can use to reduce your social media use, improving your mental health.